Mindfulness can be a powerful tool in eating disorder recovery.

-We recently caught up with Brooke, one of Workit's counselors, to talk about her own journey through eating disorder recovery.
+We recently caught up with Brooke, Workit’s Head of Care Management, to talk about her own journey through eating disorder recovery.
 Brooke recently mentioned how valuable of a tool mindfulness can be in eating disorder recovery.
 But in much mindfulness work, the focus is on the on the body, an area of anxiety and concern for those in eating disorder recovery.

 Brooke, how long have you been in recovery from an eating disorder?